lucidrains/infini-transformer-pytorch/README.md

 ## Todo

 - [ ] `detach_mems_every_num_segments` hyperparameter is too confusing, get rid of it
+- [ ] experiment with enhanced recurrence, perhaps with a linear projection (talking heads on kv or linear projection on k, v separately) before sending the memories to the layer before
 - [x] working example with enwik8

 ## Citations